-Flow Step Security Requirement Life Time Step bypass permitted MTA-9/MTA-TGT ticket if using TGS If current ticket is 10 -- AS Request, Provisioning stored in NVRAM and Server Ticket if otherwise Request/AS has not expired Response (see section 6.4.3.1) MTA-Applies when a TGT is Life time If TGT is not used or if 11/MTA 12 -used.
-Obtains a less than life current Provisioning TGS Server Ticket is stored Provisioning Server Ticket. time of TGT in NVRAM and has not Request/TGS ticket Response (see expired section 6.4.5) MTA-Initial SNMPv3 None - new SNMPv3 Expiration 13/MTA-14 -authentication and privacy is not keys and User Ids are AP keys for the MTA.
-The created each time the supported user name for the MTA is MTA is reinitialized.
-It Request/AP bv Response (see specified as "MTA-Prov-PacketCable is assumed that section 6.5.3 xx:xx:xx:xx:xx".
-Where SNMPv3 keys and User Ids are not saved in and section xx:xx:xx:xx:xx NVRAM.
-Also note 6.5.7) represents the MAC address of the MTA. that this step is used for Engine ID AP Req /AP Rep messages determination and don't specify the SNMPv3 SNMPv3 time key expiration time in the synchronization - the protocol, but the SNMP two sides exchange Manager may still set up initial values for expiration time locally; SNMPv3 boots and after the keys expire the engine time parameters. manager can send a Wake Up message to create a new set of SNMPv3 keys.
+Flow Step Security Requirement Life Time Step bypass permitted MTA-9/MTA-10 TGT ticket if using TGS If current ticket is -- AS Request, Provisioning stored in NVRAM and Server Ticket if otherwise Request/AS has not expired Response (see section 6.4.3.1) Applies when a TGT is Life time less than If TGT is not used or if MTA-11/MTA 12 -- TGS used.
+Obtains a life time of TGT current Provisioning Request/TGS Provisioning Server Ticket. ticket Server Ticket is stored Response (see in NVRAM and has not section 6.4.5) expired MTA-13/MTA-Initial SNMPv3 Expiration is not None - new SNMPv3 14 -- AP authentication and privacy supported by keys and User Ids are Request/AP keys for the MTA.
+The PacketCable. created each time the Response (see user name for the MTA is MTA is reinitialized.
+It section 6.5.3 and specified as "MTA-Provis assumed that section 6.5.7) xx:xx:xx:xx:xx".
+Where SNMPv3 keys and User Ids are not saved in xx:xx:xx:xx:xx represents the MAC NVRAM.
+Also note address of the MTA. that this step is used for Engine ID AP Req /AP Rep messages determination and don't specify the SNMPv3 SNMPv3 time key expiration time in the synchronization - the protocol, but the SNMP two sides exchange Manager may still set up initial values for expiration time locally; SNMPv3 boots and after the keys expire the engine time parameters. manager can send a Wake Up message to create a new set of SNMPv3 keys.